dmd-program/dmd-100/projects/narrative/develop-feedback.md

 # Deliver: Feedback

-Now that your first draft is finished, and you will evaluate assigned peer work and provide feedback.
+You will now evaluate assigned peer work and provide feedback.

 ## Peer Feedback Guidelines